Elisha Cook Jr.: Early life, stage, and military service

-Around the table in the Theatre Guild's original 1933 Broadway production of Ah, Wilderness! are (from left) George M. Cohan, Eda Heinemann, Elisha Cook, Jr., Gene Lockhart, Marjorie Marquis, Walter Vonnegut, Jr. and Adelaide Bean.
+Around the table in the Theatre Guild's original 1933 Broadway production of Ah, Wilderness! are (from left) George M. Cohan, Eda Heinemann, Elisha Cook, Jr., Noah Beery Jr., Marjorie Marquis, Walter Vonnegut, Jr. and Adelaide Bean.

 Born in San Francisco and raised in Chicago, Cook was the son of Elisha Vanslyck Cook Sr., a journalist and sometime playwright, and actress Helen Roslyn Henry.
 He first worked in theater lobbies selling programs, but by the age of 14 he was already performing in vaudeville and stock.
 In 1933, Eugene O'Neill cast him in the role of Richard Miller in his play Ah, Wilderness, which ran on Broadway for two years.

 Cook enlisted in the United States Army in Los Angeles, on August 15, 1942.
 According to his enlistment record he stood 5-feet-5-inches tall and weighed 123 pounds.
 Cook's military record documents his level of education at "3 years of high school," received at St. Albans School for Boys in Sycamore, Illinois.

 Career in film

-In 1930, Cook traveled to California, where he made his film debut in Hollywood version of the play Her Unborn Child, a motion picture directed by Albert Ray and produced by Windsor Picture Plays Inc.
+In 1930, Cook traveled to California, where he made his film debut in Hollywood’s version of the play Her Unborn Child, a motion picture directed by Albert Ray and produced by Windsor Picture Plays Inc.

 At Twentieth Century-Fox, Cook made an impression as a bespectacled college freshman with radical ideas in the musical comedy Pigskin Parade (1936).
 He was also featured in the unofficial sequel, Life Begins in College (1937).
 Cook remained at Fox for two years, and then began freelancing at other studios.
 He did return to Fox occasionally in prominent roles: as a songwriter in the Alice Faye-Betty Grable musical Tin Pan Alley (1940), and as a mobster disguised as an old woman in the Laurel and Hardy feature A-Haunting We Will Go (1942).
 Typical of his early, bookish roles was his turn as a meek screenwriter in the madcap Olsen and Johnson comedy Hellzapoppin (1941).

 After The Maltese Falcon, Cook became typecast again, as weaklings or sadistic losers and hoodlums, who in the plots were usually murdered, either being strangled, poisoned or shot.
 In Universal's Phantom Lady (1944), he portrays a slimy, intoxicated nightclub-orchestra drummer to memorable effect.
 He received excellent notices for his portrayal of a happy, breezy disc jockey who turns out to be a homicidal maniac in The Falcon's Alibi (1946).
 He also had a substantial, though uncredited role as Bobo in the 1953 film noir production I, the Jury.